rust-embedded/discovery/microbit/src/03-setup/README.md

 # Setting up a development environment

-Dealing with microcontrollers involves several tools as we'll be dealing with an architecture different than your computer's and we'll have to run and debug programs on a "remote" device.
+Dealing with microcontrollers involves several tools as we'll be dealing with an architecture different from your computer's and we'll have to run and debug programs on a "remote" device.

 ## Documentation

 Tooling is not everything though.
-Without documentation it is pretty much impossible to work with microcontrollers.
+Without documentation, it is pretty much impossible to work with microcontrollers.

 We'll be referring to all these documents throughout this book: